 College credit can be given for our internship program.
 We have worked with many colleges within and outside of the state.

-Interns have come from New Hampshire, California, Colorado, Kansas, South Carolina, Arizona, Georgia,Kansas, Illinois, and Oklahoma.
+Interns have come from New Hampshire, California, Colorado, Kansas, South Carolina, Arizona, Georgia,Kansas, Illinois, Minnesota,

 Several graduate interns have been hired to be a part of the Shepherd's Cross and Heart of the Shepherd team.